How to Paint Wood Panelling Like a Pro

 A homeowner wearing a dust mask sands the caulked grooves of wood panelling.
 A homeowner wearing a dust mask sands the caulked grooves of wood panelling.

-Step #5: Sand, Vacuum, and Tack
+Step 5: Sand, Vacuum, and Tack for Smooth Panelling

-A light sanding at this stage will create a smooth, dull surface free of imperfections, and also one that is just rough enough to give the paint proper adhesion.
-Using a fine sandpaper (220 grit is a good level here), focus on any areas that are uneven or that have dried drips, such as corners and edges.
-After you sand, be sure to vacuum the panelling thoroughly and tack or wipe everything down with a damp cloth to remove any remaining dust.
-Then let it dry.
+Using a fine sandpaper (220 grit is a good level here), focus on smoothing out any uneven areas or dried drips.
+After sanding, be sure to vacuum the panelling thoroughly and then tack or wipe everything down with a damp cloth to remove any remaining dust.
+Let it dry.

-Step #6: Prime Again
+Step 6: Prime Your Wood Panelling Again

-Step #8: Paint a Second Coat
+Step 8: Apply a Second Coat to Your Painted Panelling